manuel-uberti/filmsinwords/_posts/2019-02-06-retelling.md

 ---

 *Bohemian Rhapsody* reminded me of how difficult it is to tell a story more or less well-known.
-Questions of accuracy, respect and fan-service are inevitable, as inevitable is the pressure behind a work that must deal with a popular figure. *Bohemian Rhapsody* follows the conventional biopic path, unfolding mechanically like a Wikipedia entry.
+Questions of accuracy, respect, and fan-service are inevitable, as inevitable is the pressure behind a work that must deal with a popular figure. *Bohemian Rhapsody* follows the conventional biopic path, unfolding mechanically like a Wikipedia entry.
 It limits itself to bits and pieces of a